Kafka REST APIs for Confluent Cloud

 The Kafka REST API (v3) is a part of the Confluent Cloud API, focused on managing the Confluent Cloud cluster, Cluster Linking configuration, and producing records to a Confluent Cloud topic.

 The Kafka REST API is a set of cloud-native APIs that are compatible with the Kafka REST Proxy v3 APIs.
-The API endpoint is available by default for all Basic, Standard, Enterprise and Dedicated Kafka clusters and can be accessed via the Confluent Cloud Console.
-The cluster types documentation includes details on what’s supported for Kafka REST Produce in terms of limits per cluster for each type (Basic, Standard, Enterprise and Dedicated).
+The API endpoint is available by default for all Basic, Standard, Enterprise, Dedicated, and Freight Kafka clusters

-Or, on the Confluent CLI, use the following command to get a readout of cluster details:
+Alternatively, use the Confluent CLI, and the following command to get a readout of cluster details:

 confluent kafka cluster describe <cluster-ID>